The cost of an IT system for the student grant scheme, SUSI, has overrun by almost three times the original budgeted figure of €2.2 million.

 Concern over rents paid by OPW tenants

-Concerns have also been raised at the PAC about the rents paid by tenants of the Office of Public Works.
+The committee also heard concerns about the rents paid by tenants of the Office of Public Works.

 Sinn Féin TD Joanna Byrne said there seemed to be reluctance by the OPW to provide details on rents, which ranged from €670 per annum to €4,160 per annum, which she said "absolutely flies in the face of the reality of what people are living in the depths of the property crisis".